kicksnarehat/simple-node-js-react-npm-app/README.md

 # simple-node-js-react-npm-app

+NOTE: auto-deploys to aws beanstalk on checkin via Beanstalk & CodeDeployPipeline

 This repository is for the
 [Using Jenkins to build a Node.js and React application with npm](https://jenkins.io/doc/tutorials/building-a-node-js-and-react-app-with-npm/) tutorial in the [Jenkins User Documentation](https://jenkins.io/doc/).